Sage-Bionetworks-IT/lambda-budgets/README.md

 ### Run locally

-Where `my-profile` is an AWS profile with the correct permissions, and you've edited the `sam-local-envvars.json` file to have meaningful values for the required environment variables.
+Run the command below, where `my-profile` is an AWS profile with the correct permissions, and you've edited the `sam-local-envvars.json` file to have meaningful values for the required environment variables.
+The example file `sam-local-envvars.json` is at the root of this project; you can also find the required environment variables in the lambda function definition in `template.yaml`.

 ```shell script
 $ sam local invoke BudgetMakerFunction --event events/event.json --profile my-profile -n sam-local-envvars.json
 ```